-The Tribal Gaming Agency shall conduct, or cause to be conducted, a background investigation of the management contractor, gaming related vendor executive officers, and each applicant for a position who is designated as a Key Employee or PMO sufficient to make an eligibility determination under subsection (3) below.
+The Tribal Gaming Agency shall conduct, or cause to be conducted, a background investigation of the management contractor, gaming related vendor executive officers, and each applicant for a position who is designated as a key employee or PMO sufficient to make a qualification determination under Section 12, Subsection C below.
 In conducting the investigation, the Tribal Gaming Agency shall keep confidential the identity of each person interviewed in the course of the investigation.